vulcanidic95/faster-whisper-webui/README.md

 You can upload multiple files either through the "Upload files" option, or as a playlist on YouTube.
 Each audio file will then be processed in turn, and the resulting SRT/VTT/Transcript will be made available in the "Download" section.
 When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files.

+## Diarization

+To detect different speakers in the audio, you can use the [whisper-diarization](https://gitlab.com/aadnk/whisper-diarization) application.

+Download the JSON file after running Whisper on an audio file, and then run app.py in the whisper-diarization repository with the audio file and the JSON file as arguments.

 ## Whisper Implementation